At my Cairo Hair Salon

 On Being an Expert

 I always look at people who do something really, really well and I wonder how it feels.
 How does it feel to be a heart surgeon who can remove a piece of someone’s 3mm-in-diameter aorta and replace it with something man-made, pull the even smaller veins through and make it work again?
+At least I know how it feels to have that done to me and I’m humbled by the precision of someone else’s expertise.
 How does it feel to be a violinist in a classical orchestra, playing a masterpiece to perfection?
 How does it feel to be a steno typist in court, recording what is said by everyone with absolute precision and at the speed of real speech day by day?

 These people are really professionals.
 They do this one thing so perfect that they are in demand in their specific field.
 They are good at it, because they do what they do for hours and hours almost every day of their life.
 They are not like me scrambling around the house, doing a bit of writing, then fixing trousers, then decide to make a bag, then try to paint something and then get the urge to make ‘art pictures’ on my camera and then get bored.
 And at the end of the day, none of those things I made are masterpieces.
 They might look nice or be useful, or they might be a flop, but they definitely aren’t perfect or even really good.
 I quite enjoy doing so many different things, because I get bored easily – except when I’m writing.
 I can do that for hours every day.
 I just wish I did.
 Maybe I would have been a better writer then and maybe I would be able to write a masterpiece.